 Themes

-Emails in Newsletter Studio are all based on a theme.
-The theme contains
+Emails in Newsletter Studio are all based on a theme which contains:

 • Default settings for colors, font size, and more.